ijanos/astro-doom-text/README.md

 You can use it to add images that contain text using fonts from the classic video game DooM.

 The text generator idea is coming from [Eevee's doom text generator](https://github.com/eevee/doom-text-generator/).
  I ripped assets from that repo.
+If you like this visit [Eevee's patreon](https://www.patreon.com/eevee).

 Copying the legal warning verbatim from that repo.
 Take care.